I try to explore in terms of the life that I know best the things which are common to all culture.

 — Romare Bearden

-Her plays include That Heaven’s Vault Should Crack (The New Group, Lark Development Center, T. Schreiber’s Studios), land of no mercy (Landing Theatre Company, Salt Lake Acting Company, Princess Grace finalist), Consequences (Stella Adler’s Playwrights Division, Jane Chambers Award finalist), and WALKERS (The Shelter, O’Neill Conference semifinalist, Jerome Fellowship finalist) and her work has been produced and developed as part of the Samuel French Off-Off Broadway Festival, Jewish Plays Project, and the Fresh Fruit Festival, among others.
+Her other plays include That Heaven’s Vault Should Crack (The New Group, Lark Development Center, T. Schreiber’s Studios), POSER (The New Group, Thom Thomas Award finalist, Bay Area Playwrights Festival semifinalist), land of no mercy (Salt Lake Acting Company, Landing Theatre Company, Princess Grace finalist), Consequences (Stella Adler’s Playwrights Division, Jane Chambers Award finalist), WALKERS (The Shelter, O’Neill Conference semifinalist, Jerome Fellowship finalist), Blue Skies (Samuel French Off-Off Broadway Festival), and Watch Me Burn (Fresh Fruit Festival, Lighthouse Writers Workshop Emerging Writer Fellowship).
+Rae also wrote and produced a short film based on one of her pilots, DIVR (2021), which went on to screen at over 20 international film festivals.

 In addition to being a neurotic writer, Rae is an amateur boxer and triathlete.
 She lives in Los Angeles with her cats, Lila and Garlic.